Homa2071525/Homa2071525/README.md

 👋 Hi, I’m @Homa2071525

-👀 I’m interested in data analysis, statistical modeling, and visualization techniques.
+🌱  I explore post-quantum and quantum-secure protocols.

-🌱 I’m looking to collaborate on projects related to predictive modeling and data-driven decision-making through data analysis.
+👀 I’m interested in contributing to research at the intersection of mathematics, cryptography, and quantum computation.

 😊 Fun fact: I enjoy hiking, biking, and exploring new trails in my free time.